Best Times to Visit Baku, Azerbaijan

 Baku Metro

 Baku's metro is efficient and affordable, connecting major areas of the city.
-Three lines cover most tourist spots, and it's especially useful during rush hour when traffic is heavy.
-It's clean, modern, and easy to navigate.
+Three lines cover most tourist spots, and it's a great way to avoid traffic, especially during rush hour.
+Trains run frequently, making it a convenient option.

 Taxis (and ride-hailing apps)

-Taxis are readily available, but negotiate the fare beforehand or use a ride-hailing app like Yandex Taxi or Uber for transparency.
-Metered taxis are less common, so pre-agreement is crucial.
+Taxis are readily available, but negotiate the fare beforehand or use a ride-hailing app like Yandex Taxi or Uber for a transparent price.
+Metered taxis are less common.

 Marshrutkas (Minibuses)

 Marshrutkas are a local favorite – smaller minibuses following set routes.
-They're cheap and cover many areas, but can be crowded and less comfortable than other options.
+They're cheaper than taxis but can be crowded and less comfortable.
 They're a great way to experience local life.

 Walking